lukq/ltmz/Readme.md

 ## Project structure

-* Ltmz.tcl - Contains the code for the compiler that transforms the source code into a binary executable.
+* Ltmz.tcl - Contains the code for the compiler that transforms the source code into a CP/M binary executable.

+* Ltmz-dos.tcl - Contains the code for the compiler that transforms the source code into an MS-DOS binary executable.

 * game_jhcon.txt - Contains the source code of a sample text adventure game written in the custom language.
 The game is in Czech, with text output and command inputs expected in Czech.
 It was created by dex and is not covered by the same license as the rest of this repository.